Swords Against Darkness IV

-Swords Against Darkness IV is an anthology of fantasy stories, edited by Andrew J. Offutt.
-It was first published in paperback by Zebra Books in September 1979.
+Swords Against Darkness IV is an anthology of fantasy stories, edited by Andrew J. Offutt, the fourth in a series of five anthologies of the same name.
+It was first published in paperback by Zebra Books in September 1979, and reprinted by the same publisher in 1981; a Canadian reprint was issued by General Paperbacks, also in 1981.

 Summary

 The book collects eleven short stories and novelettes and one essay by various fantasy authors, together with a foreword in two parts and a "special word" by Offutt.